ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 You can use the pull request template available in this repository to help structure your description.

-For more detailed guidance on creating pull requests, see the [SciLifeLab Data Centre pull request guidelines](https://github.com/ScilifelabDataCentre/development-guidelines/tree/main/pull_requests).

 Once created, a member of the website team will review your changes.
 Once approved, they will be merged and deployed.